Virginia Slave Codes of 1705: Short summary of each act

 XXXVII: States that slaves often run away and hide in secluded areas, causing harm and damage to the people of the colony.
 In such cases, if there is information about runaway slaves, two justices of the peace in the relevant county are authorized and required to issue a proclamation.

 XXXVIII: For every slave killed, in pursuance of this act, or put to death by law, the master or owner of such slave shall be paid by the public.

 XXXIX: To determine the compensation for a slave who has been killed or put to death as mentioned earlier, it is required that the true value of the slave be assessed.
 The court clerk will then provide a certificate of the assessed value to the assembly along with other public claims.

 XL: To ensure the proper enforcement of this act and to prevent any servants or slaves from claiming ignorance of its provisions, the church-wardens of each parish will be responsible for providing a true copy of the act and recording it in the parish register book at the expense of the parish.

 XLI: Furthermore, all previous acts, clauses, and articles that pertain to servants, slaves, or any other matter covered by this act are hereby repealed and declared null and void.
 They shall have no effect or validity as if they had never been enacted.

 Contents of the Virginia Slave Codes of 1705

-These codes effectively embedded the idea of enslaving black people into law by the following devices: These codes: established new property rights for slave owners, allowed for the legal, free trade of slaves with protections granted by the courts, established separate courts of trial, prohibited slaves from going armed without written permission, whites could not be employed by any blacks, allowed for the apprehension of suspected runaways, the harboring of another person's slaves was deemed illegal, jail time for any whites who married people of Native or African American Descent.
+These codes effectively embedded the idea of enslaving Black people into law by the following devices: These codes: established new property rights for slave owners, allowed for the legal, free trade of slaves with protections granted by the courts, established separate courts of trial, prohibited slaves from going armed without written permission, forbid Blacks to employ whites, allowed for the apprehension of suspected runaways, outlawed the harboring of another person's slaves, and made it a crime for white people to marry people of Native or African American descent.

 White slaveowners, especially, were allowed to take control and advantage of African Americans for monetary gain.
 This also applied to the promotion of free white people to "hunt" down and capture escaped enslaved peoples, even with a reward system to promote said captures.